SecureIdentityAlliance/osia/src/doc/functional/_pr.rst

 .. py:function:: readPerson(personID, options)
     :noindex:

-    Retrieve the attributes of a person.
+    Read the attributes of a person.

     **Authorization**: :todo:`To be defined`